Kate Cary: Biography

 Cary was born outside Birmingham on 4 November 1967.
 She wrote her first book when she was four years old, and has been enthusiastic about writing ever since.
 Cary stated that she has loved cats since the age of 6.
 She attended King Edward VI High School for Girls in Edgbaston, later moving to Surrey to study History at Royal Holloway, University of London (RHUL), where she graduated in 1989.
 After leaving the university, she began sending her books to publishers, regularly being rejected.
 Eventually, she discovered a small publisher who hired her to write "how to" and activity books.
 In 2003, Cary sent a writing sample to Victoria Holmes at Working Partners.
 Holmes offered her a position writing for the Warriors series, where she would share the workload with Cherith Baldry and Holmes herself in order to keep up with the publishing schedule.

 Cary moved to Scotland in 1992, where she gave birth to her son, Joshua, in 1997.
 Cary returned to England in 2004, where she currently resides.

 BlogClan

 Cary created an unofficial website for the Warriors series called BlogClan.
-She regularly posts on the site, where she is known by the username Cakestar, and has drawn attention from many fans of the series.
-The site has had multiple associated wikis and role-playing sites created by members.
+For several years, she regularly posted on the site.
+In recent years, she has taken a break from the site, and delegated site moderators as volunteers to run the site in her absence.